 Presenters: Dr. Sharla Horton-Williams and Dr. Toni Harrison-Kelly

-Everyday Equity: Achieving Equity in Your School Every Day in Every Way will approach equity from the inside out, beginning with simple identity work to help participants identify what influences how they interact with others.
+Description: This strand will approach equity from the inside out, beginning with simple identity work to help participants identify the root of their responses to others.
+Equity is everyone's responsibility and is achievable through realistic, incremental changes in perspective and action.
 Through various interactive activities, participants will learn practical ways to apply the concept of equity to school discipline, teaching and learning, family engagement, and the school culture/physical environment.
+This strand provides both an on-ramp for those new to the concept of equity and a deeper dive for those who are ready to take action.

 Learning Objectives: